JhOe1/Cyber-security-30-days-project/Day-06/README.md

 In the next step of the challenge, I’ll be diving into how to install an Elastic Agent and configure the Fleet Server for centralized management.

----

-*Follow along as I continue this 30-day journey to sharpen my skills as a SOC Analyst.*

----